GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Build a user Profile dropdown for the user menu (currently has a placeholder drop msg)
 -   Build user Settings dropdown for the user menu (currently has a placeholder drop msg)
 -   Add animation to fill the progress bars in the project panels
+-   You can currently save a project with the same name; that might not be a desired event or a confirmation should be presented

 <a name="DES"></a>
 # Design